Quaizz/Value-Speculating/README.md

 # Value Speculating
-In this slide, I discussed an effective methodology for quantitative equity portfolio management.
+This slide is about an effective methodology for quantitative equity portfolio management.
+It covers the measurement of effectiveness of factors, model validation and a outstanding framework.